 23 August – 1 September 2013

-In Australia, EWWC events will take place as part of the Melbourne Writers’ Festival 2013.
+In Australia, five EWWC events took place on August 23 as part of the Melbourne Writers’ Festival 2013.
 Since 1986, the Festival has been a cornerstone of the city’s literary culture, featuring an enormous range of literary activities and hundreds of guests from around the world and across the country.
-Details of events and authors will be announced as part of the programme launch next year.
+‘Censorship Today’ was discussed by Larissa Behrendt and John Burnside; ‘The Future of the Novel’ was discussed by Teju Cole and Christy Dena; ‘Style vs Content’ was addressed by Kirsty Gunn and Margo Lanagan; ‘Can Literature Be Political’ was explored by Amanda Lohrey and Junot Diaz; and ‘A National Literature?’ was addressed by Tony Birch and MJ Hyland.

 Melbourne Writers Festival website